adrianomota/telephony/README.md

 # Telephony

-\*\*This project it's simple prototype in order to traine the elixir language.
+\*\*This project it's simple prototype in order to traine the elixir language fundamentals.

 ## Installation